 Dear god no, trying to find the appropriate antidepressant that works for you and doesn’t cause insufferable side effects, isn’t easy.
 Far from it.
 It can take a lot of trial and error, taking months to find one that works.
 Everyone’s different, so people will respond differently to different antidepressants, and that’s ok.
 You’re not just popping the first pill and everything is suddenly great again.

 Once you’ve found an antidepressant that works for you, you can then further work on yourself without being hindered by crippling depression and a complete lack of motivation.
-Antidepressant aren’t a quick fix, they’re just another tool in the toolbox to help you get your quality of life back on track.
+Antidepressants aren’t a quick fix, they’re just another tool in the toolbox to help you get your quality of life back on track.

 As Blurt said: